dwillie/mqtt-mailer/README.md

 # mqtt-mailer

-Node app that listens to MQTT queue on specific topic (can be found in `./src/config/config.json`) and processes message to send an email
+Node app that listens to MQTT queue on specific topic (can be found in `./src/config/config.json`) and processes the message to send an email

 ### Setup Basics
 - `git clone https://github.com/dstil/mqtt-mailer.git`